The Step Pyramid of Djoser: History and Major Facts

 The fascinating thing about the Step Pyramid in Egypt is that it served as a blueprint for the development of other pyramids in the region.

-Archaeologists estimate that the pyramid was built about 4,700 years ago – the 27th century BCE – during Pharaoh Djoser’s reign.
+Archaeologists estimate that the pyramid was built about 4,700 years ago – the 27th century BC – during Pharaoh Djoser’s reign.
 Djoser was a powerful Egyptian king who reigned during the 3rd dynasty (c.
-2650-c.2575 BCE) of ancient Egypt.
+2650-c.2575 BC) of ancient Egypt.

 The rationale behind the Step Pyramid was for it to serve as the burial structure of Djoser.
 It was an improvement in burial structures ancient Egyptians were familiar with at the time.
 Prior to the step pyramid, kings and other royal members were buried in chambers called mastaba – a flat rectangular structure composed primarily of dried clay brick with sloping sides.

-In the case of the Step Pyramid, the goal was to stack several mastaba tombs on top of one another in order to create an imposing look never seen before.
-The ancient Egyptians of that era believed that the grander the burial structure the easier it is for the deceased pharaoh to make his/her way into the afterlife, where he would be reincarnated as a god.
+In the case of the Step Pyramid, the goal was to stack several mastaba tombs on top of one another in order to create a majestic look never seen before.
+The ancient Egyptians of that era believed that the grander the burial structure the easier it is for the deceased pharaoh to make his/her way into the afterlife, where he would be reincarnated as the god Osiris.

 Who Built the Step Pyramid?